Azriel Rosenfeld

-Azriel Rosenfeld (February 19, 1931 – February 22, 2004) was an American Research Professor, a Distinguished University Professor, and Director of the Center for Automation Research at the University of Maryland, College Park, Maryland, where he also held affiliate professorships in the Departments of Computer Science, Electrical Engineering, and Psychology, and a talmid chochom.
-He held a Ph.D. in mathematics from Columbia University (1957), rabbinic ordination (1952) and a Doctor of Hebrew Literature degree (1955) from Yeshiva University, honorary Doctor of Technology degrees from Linkoping University (1980) and Oulu University (1994), and an honorary Doctor of Humane Letters degree from Yeshiva University (2000); he was awarded an honorary Doctor of Science degree from the Technion (2004, conferred posthumously).
-He was a Fellow of the Association for Computing Machinery (1994).

-Rosenfeld was a leading researcher in the field of computer image analysis.
-Over a period of nearly 40 years he made many fundamental and pioneering contributions to nearly every area of that field.
+Azriel Rosenfeld (February 19, 1931 – February 22, 2004) was an American Research Professor, a Distinguished University Professor, and Director of the Center for Automation Research at the University of Maryland, College Park, Maryland, where he also held affiliate professorships in the Departments of Computer Science, Electrical Engineering, and Psychology.
+He was a leading researcher in the field of computer image analysis.
+Over a period of nearly 40 years, he made many fundamental and pioneering contributions to nearly every area of that field.
 He wrote the first textbook in the field (1969); was founding editor of its first journal, Computer Graphics and Image Processing (1972); and was co-chairman of its first international conference (1987).
 He published over 30 books and over 600 book chapters and journal articles, and directed nearly 60 Ph.D. dissertations.

 Rosenfeld's research on digital image analysis (specifically on digital geometry and digital topology, and on the accurate measurement of statistical features of digital images) in the 1960s and 1970s formed the foundation for a generation of industrial vision inspection systems that have found widespread applications from the automotive to the electronics industry.

+He held a Ph.D. in mathematics from Columbia University (1957), Rabbinic ordination (1952) and a Doctorate of Hebrew Literature (1955) from Yeshiva University.
+He also received honorary Doctorate of Technology degrees from Linkoping University (1980) and Oulu University (1994), and an honorary Doctorate of Humane Letters degree from Yeshiva University (2000).
+He was also awarded an honorary Doctorate of Science degree from the Technion (2004, conferred posthumously).
+He was a Fellow of the Association for the Advancement of Artificial Intelligence (1990) and of the Association for Computing Machinery (1994).

 Rosenfeld was a ba'al koreh (Torah Reader) at Young Israel Shomrai Emunah of Greater Washington for many years until he moved to Baltimore in 2001.